Learning Disabilities: Experience to Understanding (PSYC*1300)

 Criteria for Eligibility

-PSYC*1300 will benefit any student entering semester one who has been identified as having a specific learning disability.
+PSYC*1300 will benefit any student in frist year who has been identified as having a specific learning disability.
 A limited number of spots are also open for returning students.

-An online application form is now available shortly.
+An online application form will be available in the fall semester.
 Registration is dependent on space being available in the course, so please apply early.